markopav88/mediterranean-restaurant-/README.md

-# Mediterranean-restaurant-Mediterranean Restaurant Web App Introduction Welcome to the Mediterranean Restaurant project, a web application designed to showcase our delightful Mediterranean cuisine.
+ Welcome to the Mediterranean Restaurant project, a web application designed to showcase our delightful Mediterranean cuisine.

 This project is built using HTML, CSS, and JavaScript, providing a rich user interface and interactive experience.